Inline Hockey Ireland

 There is a set of mandatory equipment that all officials and players are required to wear during all IHI activities such as training sessions and games.
 Players and officials are required to have to following equipment for all IHI activities:

-- Gloves -All players must wear approved ice hockey, ball hockey or Lacrosse gloves.
+Gloves - All players must wear approved ice/inline hockey gloves.

-- Skates - In-line skates or roller skates are allowed.
+Skates - Skates must be in-line skates, but should not be aggressive skating skates.
 Skates must be free of any unsafe protrusions.